 - For a business niche or an entire industry

-Price wars can lead to a precipitous drop in revenue for an entire niche or industry.A classic example is the airline price wars in 1992.
+price dumping can lead to a precipitous drop in revenue for an entire niche or industry.A classic example is the airline price dumping in 1992.
 At that time American Airlines, Northwest Airlines and other American air carriers were fighting for the lowest prices.
 This resulted in unprecedented volumes of air travel and… unprecedented losses.
 It is estimated that the US airlines losses in 1992 were greater than all of their historical revenues combined.

-Consequently, price wars can create economically devastating and exhausting situations that cause extreme damage to individual companies and the profitability of an entire industry.
+Consequently, pprice dumping can create economically devastating and exhausting situations that cause extreme damage to individual companies and the profitability of an entire industry.

 How To Fight Competitors’ Dumping In E-commerce: an Algorithm